Technologicat/imacropy/README.md

 ## MacroConsole

-This allows you to **embed a REPL that supports macros**.
+This is a derivative of ``code.InteractiveConsole``, allowing you to **embed a REPL that supports macros**.
 The difference to `macropy.core.console.MacroConsole` is that this one offers the same semantics as the IPython extension.
+We also offer the ``?`` and ``??`` syntax to view docstrings and source code.

 ```python
 from imacropy.console import MacroConsole